-The triggers for Cyclothymic Disorder are yet unknown.
-At present, researchers are working to find out the cause behind the illness.
-Genetics, stress, trauma, physical and mental abuse are the most probable causes of this type of disorder.
+The triggers for Cyclothymic Disorder are yet unknown, and researchers are currently working to discover the cause of the illness.
+Genetics, stress, trauma, and physical and mental abuse are the most probable causes of this type of Disorder.

 Treatment of Cyclothymic Disorder